bbatsov/projectile/README.md

 project via Projectile's completion system (see below), you will remain in the completion system to select a file to visit.

+###### `projectile-find-file-dwim`

+If point is on a filepath, Projectile first tries to search for that file in project:

+- If it finds just a file, it switches to that file instantly.
+This works even if the filename is incomplete, but there's only a single file in the current project that matches the filename at point.
+For example, if there's only a single file named "projectile/projectile.el" but the current filename is "projectile/proj" (incomplete), projectile-find-file still switches to "projectile/projectile.el" immediately because this is the only filename that matches.

+- If it finds a list of files, the list is displayed for selecting.
+A list of files is displayed when a filename appears more than one in the project or the filename at point is a prefix of more than two files in a project.
+For example, if `projectile-find-file' is executed on a filepath like "projectile/", it lists the content of that directory.
+If it is executed on a partial filename like "projectile/a", a list of files with character 'a' in that directory is presented.

+- If it finds nothing, display a list of all files in project for selecting.

 ###### `projectile-dired`

 ```el